Homemade wild garlic pesto with Parmesan, sunflower oil, and sunflower seeds - the perfect way of preserving the spring flavors in a jar.

 It was a good friend who introduced me to this amazing plant.
 I was a bit nervous about it at first because I remember seeing a report on TV a couple of years ago about people mistaking Lilies of the Valley for it and poisoning themselves this way.

 But my friend is an expert in this, and she is been foraging plants in the woods for such a long time now that I decided to trust her.
-And she explained the differences between the two plants to me, and once you know them, there is actually no way you could mistake them.
-Plus the smell of the woods when you get to the place where the wild garlic grows...
+She explained the differences between the two plants to me, and once you know them, there is actually no way you could mistake them.
+Plus, the smell of the woods when you get to the place where the wild garlic grows...
 A wood smelling of garlic is definitely an experience worth having.

-Try some Green Wild Garlic Crepes and this amazing Vegan Spread, which I also freeze.
+Try some Green Wild Garlic Crepes and this amazing Vegan Wild Garlic Spread, which I also freeze.
 Or this simple and delicious Wild Garlic and Potato Soup.

 What is wild garlic?